Axisymmetric pulsar magnetosphere revisited: Conclusions

 The energy release and $e^\pm$ creation are strongly concentrated in the thin, Y-shaped current sheet, with a peak in a small volume at the Y-point.
-This is a remarkable feature, especially taking into account that the mean free-path of gamma-rays for conversion to $e^\pm$ is comparable to $\RLC$ in our simulation.
-This self-organized concentration is achieved by the system via developing an enormous rotation rate at the Y-point, which results in nearly perfect beaming of gamma-ray emission along the azimuthal direction.
+This is a remarkable feature, especially taking into account that the mean free-path of gamma-rays near the light cylinder is comparable to $\RLC$ in our simulation.
+This self-organized concentration of $e^\pm$ creation is achieved by the system via developing an enormous rotation rate at the Y-point, which results in nearly perfect beaming of gamma-ray emission along the azimuthal direction.
 The plasma develops super-rotation by absorbing the angular momentum flux flowing from the star along the poloidal magnetic lines.

 The simulation shows that the radius of the Y-point circle $R_Y$ is shifted inward from the light cylinder by about $15\%$, and ``breathes'' with a small amplitude around this average position.
 This implies a mildly relativistic co-rotation speed at the Y-point, $v_{\rm co}\approx 0.85c$.
 The actual ultra-relativistic rotation of the plasma far exceeds co-rotation with the star.
 Therefore, we call it super-rotation.